Spacerat/spacerat.github.io/_drafts/2020-03-14-Information-Value-Multiple-Variables.md

 \textrm{EOL if Rejected} &=& $40m &*& 60\% &=& $24m
 \end{eqnarray}$$

-This doesn't actually change our decision.
-The campaign is looking a little more risky, but it still looks like a good bet.
-Here's the final case:
+The campaign looks $720,000 more risky, but that doesn't change our decision to run it.

+What if we learn that it succeeds?

 | A result   | Profit | Probability | Opportunity Loss (Accepted) | Opportunity Loss (Rejected) |
 |------------|--------|-------------|-----------------------------|-----------------------------|